 The seven types of e-commerce fraud explainedKarsten Witke, head of payment services risk at PPRO Group, discusses the different ways in which e-commerce fraud can be committed

 E-commerce fraud is constantly increasing, and alternative payment methods are attracting criminals.

 While the increase itself is nothing new (there has been more e-commerce fraud every year since 1993), the rate is impressive.
-The number of fraud cases has increased by 19% compared to 2013, and this is the fourth successive time that fraud growth has exceeded e-commerce growth.
-Out of every $100 in turnover, fraudsters currently snatch 5.65 cents.
+CNP fraud is predicted to increase by 14% by 2023 and could cost retailers $130 billion.

-Fraud is not exclusive to credit card payments, however.
+Fraud is not exclusive to credit card payments.
 Criminals are becoming more sophisticated in their use of malware to command online banking logins via phones, tablets and computers, using the stolen bank account details to make fraudulent payments.

 ‘Alternative’ payment methods are also attracting criminals.
 So what does this fraud look like, exactly?
 A study by Worldpay asked 274 merchants from various industries in six countries precisely this question.
 The most common types of fraud are explained below.